ephemeralrogue/lvnatic.debian/.github/README.md

   playbooks.
 - ansible-lint GitHub Actions workflow was added to improve adherence to Ansible community guidelines for Ansible Collections.
-- created playbook to set up [rootless Docker](https://docs.docker.com/engine/security/rootless/);
+- created playbook to set up [rootless Docker](https://docs.docker.com/engine/security/rootless/)
+- created playbook to install configuration settings for SDDM when using KDE Plasma 6 on Debian testing version

 see [CHANGELOG](./CHANGELOG.md) for full details.